splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Consolidate tokens with a Collector in data forwarding (gateway) mode
 -------------------------------------------------------------------------------

+Collectors in host monitoring or agent mode that send data to another Collector in data forwarding or gateway mode, are not sending the data directly to Splunk Observability Cloud back-end.
+In this case, only the ingest token in the gateway Collector is used, and tokens in the Collectors that are sending data to a gateway are ignored.

-When you use a Collector in data forwarding (gateway) mode, Collectors in agent mode are not sending the data directly to Splunk Observability Cloud back-end.
-Therefore, you only need one valid token for the gateway Collector to see data in Observability Cloud, and agent Collectors could have invalid or expired tokens.
+Therefore, you only need one valid token for the gateway Collector to see data in Observability Cloud, and the rest of Collectors could have invalid or expired tokens.

 .. _collector-current-mode: